MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/specify-runtime-requirements.md

 ---
 title: Specify Microsoft 365 host runtime requirements in your app manifest
-description: Specify your app's runtime requirements in app manifest to provide a deliberate experience on supported Microsoft 365 hosts. ms.date: 7/10/2024 ms.author: mosdevdocs
+description: Specify app runtime requirements, such as one-way or mutual dependencies and capabilities, to tailor user experience in different Microsoft 365 hosts. ms.date: 7/10/2024 ms.author: mosdevdocs
 author: erikadoyle